 This transform holds onto messages until some requirement is met and then sends them batched together.

-fields are provided, as this would otherwise result in a Coalesce transform that never flushes.
+Validation will fail if none of the flush_when_ fields are provided, as this would otherwise result in a Coalesce transform that never flushes.

 - Coalesce: